saphir-travel/documentation/content/applications/inventory_and_mrp/manufacturing/quality_control/quality_alerts.rst

 :doc:`Configuring quality control points <quality_control_points>` is a great way to ensure that quality checks are performed at routine stages during specific operations.
 However, quality issues can often appear outside of these scheduled checks.
-Using Odoo Quality, users can create quality alerts for issues that are not detected by automated processes.
+Using *Odoo Quality*, users can create quality alerts for issues that are not detected by automated processes.

 Create quality alerts from the quality module
 =============================================

-In some situations, it is necessary to manually create quality alerts within the Quality module.
+In some situations, it is necessary to manually create quality alerts within the *Quality* module.

 .. example::
    A helpdesk user who is notified of a product defect by a customer ticket can create an alert that brings the issue to the attention of the relevant quality team.

-To create a new quality alert, start from the Quality module and select :menuselection:`Quality Control --> Quality Alerts --> Create`.
+To create a new quality alert, start from the :menuselection:`Quality` module and select :menuselection:`Quality Control --> Quality Alerts --> Create`.
 The quality alert form can then be filled out as follows:

 - :guilabel:`Title`: choose a concise, yet descriptive title for the quality alert
 - :guilabel:`Product`: the product about which the quality alert is being created